LeonardoCardoso/SwiftLinkPreview/README.md

 > It makes a preview from an URL, grabbing all the information such as title, relevant texts and images.

+> Update 2025: I've decided to archive this repo due to the fact that any AI integration performs a job better than SLP.
+It was a nice concept at the beginning and it served its purpose. 🫡

 [![Platform](https://img.shields.io/badge/platform-iOS%20|%20macOS%20|%20watchOS%20|%20tvOS-orange.svg)](https://github.com/LeonardoCardoso/SwiftLinkPreview#requirements-and-details)
 [![CocoaPods](https://img.shields.io/badge/pod-v3.5.0-red.svg)](https://github.com/LeonardoCardoso/SwiftLinkPreview#cocoapods)
 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg)](https://github.com/LeonardoCardoso/SwiftLinkPreview#carthage)